What Are Parenting Goals

 - be supportive and foster independence

-- nurture critical thinking skills
+- nurture critical thinking skills in your child

-- study more about child development
+- learn more about child development

-- use positive reinforcement
+- use positive reinforcement in place of punishment

 - turn a challenging situation into a learning opportunity